-Luke Fletcher has been a stalwart of the Nottinghamshire side for almost a decade and heads into his tenth season with 270 first class wickets to his name.
+Luke Fletcher has been a stalwart of the Nottinghamshire side for over a decade.

 The strapping fast bowler remains one of the most popular performers in the Nottinghamshire squad and his no-nonsense, run in all-day, approach is usually heralded by a roar of approval from his noisy fan-base, appreciative of his efforts.

-That opportunity for a maiden century was again spurned last season, when he was unluckily run out -again for 92 – in the away match against Durham.
+That opportunity for a maiden century was again spurned in 2017, when he was unluckily run out – again for 92 – in the away match against Durham.

-Fletcher enjoyed a highly prolific run of form, with both bat and ball, in the first half of the last year and he fulfilled an ambition of appearing in a Lord’s final.
+Fletcher has enjoyed a highly prolific run of form, with both bat and ball, in the last couple of years and has also fulfilled an ambition of appearing in a Lord’s final.

-Indeed, he almost took a wicket with the first ball of last July’s Royal London One-Day Cup final when Surrey’s Jason Roy was spilled at slip.
+Indeed, he almost took a wicket with the first ball of the Royal London One-Day Cup final when Surrey’s Jason Roy was spilled at slip.